-Ме Memory Card Reader Symptom Remarks 1.
+Mei Memory Card Reader Symptom Remarks 1.
 TV is not responding after pulling out a memory card during playback.
 Press STOP or wait until playback is complete before removing memory card.
-Turn the TV off for 5 to 10 seconds and then turn it back on.
+Turn the TV off for 5 to about 10 seconds and then turn it back on.
 Reset the TV using the SYSTEM RESET button.
 2. Can't see a thumbnail picture in the JPEG menu, or can't see a track/song name in the Playlist menu.
 File does not meet file standards for playback.
 3. TV can't play or stop a memory card.
-Turn the TV off and then back on.
-Some cards take longer to read than others.
-If card reader LED is blinking, wait until blinking stops and try again.
+Turn the TV off for about 10 seconds to reset the card reader then turn the TV back on.

 IEEE 1394 Recording Symptom Remarks 1.
 Program to be recorded was correctly selected from ChannelView, however, incorrect program was recorded.
 The broadcaster supplied program information that was incorrect and/or was changed after a recording was added to the Record List.
 2. Incomplete ChannelView program recorded.
 Recording device may lack sufficient blank space to make a full recording.
 3. ChannelView program recording failed.
 Connection and compatibility issues with IEEE 1394 (FireWire®) digital devices.
 This may include too many Firewire devices in use at one time, or the recording device not understanding the record command.
 Television lost power long enough to lose current clock time.
-Analog VCR power was left off.
 TV energy Mode was set to Low Power.
 Change TV Energy mode to Fast Power On.
 Press MENU, open the Setup menu, highlight the Fast Power On radio button, press ENTER.
 4. Cannot record to or from the IEEE 1394 device, including dubbed recordings.
 To initiate a recording to IEEE 1394 device, press the (RECORD) key.
 The Record menu displays allowing setup of the recording.
 The source device for the recording is not powered on.
 When dubbing, the destination device for the recording is not powered on.
 The wrong medium (analog tape for digital recording, or digital tape for the analog recording) is in the device.
 The program is copy protected.
 The program has already been recorded once and the copy protection only allows one recording.
 Unapproved source device for copy protected material.
 The recording device can not decode the copyright signal included in the signal source (try another device if available).
 The playing device (for dubbing) does not support copyrighted material.
 Source for recording is copyrighted Too many IEEE 1394 devices in network.
 Insufficient bandwidth available.
 Disconnect unused devices.
 Source Device has higher communication speed (S 400) than record device.
 If possible, reverse devices, play in the slower device and record in the faster device.

-IEEE 1394 Devices Symptom Remarks 1.
+IEE IEEE 1394 Devices Symptom Remarks 1.
 Excessive digital artifacts appear when viewing an IEEE 1394 device.
 The IEEE 1394 cable is too long; 15 feet between devices is the maximum.
 There may be a slow device in the middle of the IEEE 1394 network.
 Move the slow devices to the end so that connections for faster devices do not pass through them.
 2. D-VHS recordings for digital cable have drop-outs (loss of picture or sound), or no playback.
 Digital cable signals on IEEE 1394 can exceed the data rate standards supported by DVCR.
+3. The IEEE 1394 Device is no longer listed in the Input Selection menu.
+The IEEE 1394 plug is disconnected or loose.
+The IEEE 1394 device has not been powered on.
+Turn on.
+The device has not been discovered.
+The device is not an audio/video device 4.
+MENU button does not display a menu.
+The IEEE 1394 device does not provide a menu.
+The TV cannot support IEEE 1394 menus.